mentalhealthmodels/nmhsmn_web/content/blog/resources/modeller-resources/tutorials/Managing-Open-Code-And-Data/Access_Open_Data.md

 ### 3.2.2 Specify repository details

-The next step is to create a `Ready4useRepos` object, which in this example we will call X, that contains the details of the Dataverse Dataset from which we wish to retrieve R objects.
+The next step is to create a `Ready4useRepos` object, which in this example we will call `X`, that contains the details of the Dataverse Dataset from which we wish to retrieve R objects.
 We need to supply three pieces of information to `Ready4useRepos`.
-Two of these items of information will always be the same when retrieving data from our Dataverse Collection - the Dataverse Collection identifier (which for us is "openmind") and the server on which the containing Dataverse Installation is hosted (in our case "dataverse.harvard.edu").
-The one item of information that will vary based on your requirements is the identifier (DOI) of the Dataverse Dataset from which we wish to retrieve data.
+Two of these items of information will be the same for any data item retrieved from our Dataverse Collection and are the Dataverse Collection identifier (which for us is "openmind") and the server on which the containing Dataverse Installation is hosted (in our case "dataverse.harvard.edu").
+The one item of information that will vary based on your requirements is the name / identifier (DOI) of the Dataverse Dataset from which we wish to retrieve data.
 In this example we are using the DOI for the "Synthetic (fake) youth mental health datasets and data dictionaries" Dataverse Dataset.

 <div class="highlight">